 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.

 Emergency Medical Expenses Insurance:

 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 There is no charge for rescue in the national and provincial parks, however, costs such as air or ground transportation, long-term care, and other services are not covered.

 Cancellation/Trip Interruption Insurance:

-Private guiding options also available.
+Private guiding options are also available.
 Please contact us to discuss this option.

-$625 includes guided climbing and instruction, camping fees and use of specialized group climbing gear.
+$635 includes guided climbing and instruction, camping fees, and the use of specialized group climbing gear.